kadolor/wvs/README.md

 You can use WVS from the command line or from the browser.

-# Code Sample with Copy Button

-Below is an example of a code block with a copy button.

 <div style="position: relative;">
   <pre><code id="code-sample">
     // Your code here